The Parson Russell Terrier Shop

 Joyful, Loving, Intelligent, Stubborn and Energetic

-These doggies are a native breed to the UK, and were initially bred to work with Foxhounds.
-Nowadays though, they are better known for making lovely family pets, as they have kind and devoted personalities.
+These dogs are a native breed to the UK, and were initially bred to work with Foxhounds.
+Nowadays though, they are better known for making lovely family pets as they have kind and devoted personalities.

-They are also well known for their extremely high energy, so would do best in a larger home where they have plenty of space to run around!
-Additionally, they would do better with a family who already lead active lives.
+They are well known for their extremely high energy, so do best in a larger home where they have plenty of space to run around!
+Additionally, they do better with a family who already lead active lives.

 Fun Fact: They make fantastic therapy dogs due to their affectionate natures!

 |Height (at the withers)||Males and Females 33cm - 36cm|

 |Coat||Rough or Smooth Coat.
 Both are Coarse to the Touch and Lie Close to a Dog's Body.|

 |Colour||Black & white, Lemon & white, Lemon tan & white, Tan & white, Tricolour, White, White & tan, White black & tan|

 |Common health issues||Hereditary deafness, Primary lens luxation, Late onset ataxia (LOA), Spinocerebellar ataxia (SCA), Urate stones|

 |Other Names||Parson Jack Russell Terrier|